Y0unes17/Y0unes17/README.md

 ## I'm a Student and Developer!

-✔ 🔭 I’m currently working on computer vision ,machine learning ,deep learning!
+✔ 🔭 I’m currently working on computer vision ,machine learning ,deep learning! <br>
-✔ 🌱 I’m currently learning everything 🤣
+✔ 🌱 I’m currently learning everything 🤣<br>
-✔ 👯 I’m looking to collaborate with other content creators ✔ 🥅 2021 Goals: Contribute more to Open Source projects ✔ ⚡ Fun fact: I love to draw and play guitar / drums
+✔ 👯 I’m looking to collaborate with other content creators<br>
+✔ 🥅 2021 Goals: Contribute more to Open Source projects<br>
+✔ ⚡ Fun fact: I love to draw and play guitar / drums<br>